 - Make workplaces safer for nurses

 Nursing is often a physically demanding and dangerous profession.
 Nurses have a high rate of back and other musculoskeletal injuries from lifting and repositioning patients as well as performing other tasks.
 Nurses also face verbal and physical assaults from patients and family members, a rising problem that calls for preventative solutions.
 Both nurses and employers suffer when a high rate of preventable injuries causes nurses to miss work or leave the profession.
+Click here to learn about MNA’s legislation to hold employers accountable for preventing and managing workplace violence.

 - Protect collective bargaining rights